rizo/Nebula/README.md

 - `lib`: The Nebula library that is used for the top-level, the main executable, and tests.
 - `test`: Build unit tests.
 - `nebula`: The main executable.

-The `Makefile` actually calls into a short script, `make.ml`, that populates flags for the `ocamlbuild` tool.

 ### Testing